-- Reduce the amount of memory Vcache uses to 512 MB or less by altering the Max-FileCache setting in the System.ini file. - 2) Use the System Configuration Utility to reduce the amount of memory Windows uses to 512 MB or less. - 3) Reduce the memory installed on your computer to 512 MB or less.
+- 1) Reduce the amount of memory Vcache uses to 512 MB or less by altering the MaxFileCache setting in the System.ini file. - 2) Use the System Configuration Utility to reduce the amount of memory Windows uses to 512 MB or less. - 3) Reduce the memory installed on your computer to 512 MB or less.

-This problem can also occur if an Advanced Graphic Port (AGP) video adapter is used.
+This problem can also occur if you are using an Advanced Graphic Port (AGP) video adapter.